 Based on the foregoing, to be relevant to the elements of widespread practice, notice, deliberate indifference, and causation, the evidence a court considers (and allows the jury to consider) in evaluating a Monell claim must include a reasonable time frame before the incident at issue.
 A five-year period has been generally accepted in this district.
 See, e.g., Brown v.
-City of Chicago, 633 F. Supp.3d 1122, 1177, n.61 (N.D.
+City of Chi., 633 F. Supp.
+3d 1122, 1177, n.61 (N.D.
 Ill.
 2022) (Pallmeyer, C.J.) (evaluating evidence five years before the plaintiff's arrest for purposes of Monell liability).
-Shane made a statistical evaluation of data of CR investigations from 1999 to 2011 to draw his conclusions.
-However, the three arrests at issue in this case occurred in 2005, making the relevant time frame to be 2000 to 2005.
-Here Plaintiffs widen the period one year on the front end and six years on the back end.